adnissen/atci/README.md

 atci config set allow_whisper false
 ```

 By default, the first subtitle track is used if subtitles are enabeld.
-Sometimes, you might want to use a different one, or use a different whisper model than the standard one.
+Sometimes, you might want to use a different one, or use a different whisper model than the currently configured one.
 You can perform an interactive regeneration, which allows you to select how to process it:
 ```
 atci transcripts regenerate -i /path/to/file.mp4